Raghunatha Nayak

-Raghunatha Nayak was the most powerful king of the Thanjavur Nayak Dynasty.
-He was the third ruler of Thanjavur, southern India, from the Nayak dynasty.
-He belongs to Balija caste.
-He ruled from 1600 to 1634 and is noted for the attainments of Thanjavur in literature, art, and Carnatic music.
+Raghunatha Nayak was a ruler of the Thanjavur Nayak kingdom in Tamilnadu and the third ruler of the Thanjavur Nayak dynasty.
+He ruled from 1600 to 1634, initially alongside his father, Achuthappa Nayak, and as sole ruler from 1614.
+His reign is noted for the flourishing of literature, art and music at the Thanjavur court, and Raghunatha was himself a patron and practitioner of literature and music.